hieutdle/hieutdle.gitbook.io/books/learning-go-idiomatic-approach.md

 ````

 ### Naming Variables and Constants

-In many languages, constants are always written in all uppercase letters, with words
-separated by underscores (names like `INDEX_COUNTER` or `NUMBER_TRIES`).
-Go
-does not follow this pattern.
-This is because Go uses the case of the first letter in the
-name of a package-level declaration to determine if the item is accessible outside the
-package.

 The names `k` and `v` (short for key and value) are used as
 the variable names in a `for-range` loop.
 If you are using a standard for loop, `i` and `j`